In ANY living space, a peaceful environment makes all the difference in the world.

 For those living in bigger houses, you might want to check out our COMPLETE Guide on Home Soundproofing.

-July 9, 2021 – removed 3 external links, removed 8 affiliate links, added 5 internal links
+July 9, 2021 – removed 3 article links, removed 8 product links, added 5 new article links

 July 7, 2021 – updated content

-June 4, 2021 – added changelog, fixed and updated article formatting and content, added external links
+June 4, 2021 – fixed and updated article formatting and content, added new article links